Skip to main content

 4. No lifestyle focus: If a clinic prescribes Metformin but never asks about your sleep, your protein intake, or your Zone 2 cardio (steady, conversational-pace exercise), they are missing 80% of the work.

-5. "Hormone mill": If the doctor is rarely there and you mostly see a salesperson, that is a business, not a medical practice.
+5. "Hormone mill": If the doctor is rarely there and you mostly see a salesperson, the place is running as a business more than a medical practice.

 What are the green flags of a true longevity practice?